CIBC-Internal/python/Doc/library/errno.rst

 .. data:: ENOTDIR

-   Not a directory
+   Not a directory.
+This error is mapped to the exception :exc:`NotADirectoryError`.

 .. data:: EISDIR

-   Is a directory
+   Is a directory.
+This error is mapped to the exception :exc:`IsADirectoryError`.

 .. data:: EINVAL